-Best PS5 games for families on Amazon
+PS5 games on Amazon that the whole family can enjoy

-What are the best PS5 games for families?
+What are the best PS5 games on Amazon for families?

 The PS5 has some of the best console graphics out there and a vast selection of games.
-If you’re looking for a fun night of games with your family, the PS5 has a ton of options.
+If you’re looking for a fun night of games with your family, the PS5 has plenty of options.
+Games such as Little Big Planet give you a great way to exercise your creative muscles, whereas Overcooked tests your teamwork skills.

-Games like “Sackboy” and “Little Big Planet” give you a great way to exercise your creative muscles, whereas “Overcooked” tests your teamwork skills.
-If you are having trouble finding a suitable game for your family, you’ll feel more confident in your selection after reviewing our top picks.
+Shop this article: Hasbro Family Fun Pack, Overcooked!
+All You Can Eat and Just Dance 2023

 Things worth knowing about the PS5

-- Most PS4 games are compatible with the PS5 as well.
-There are only eight PS4 titles that won’t play in the PS5.
+Most PS4 games are compatible with the PS5 but double-check before buying.

-- The PS5 controllers feature a haptic feedback feature that simulates the feeling of certain items that you touch in games, giving them a whole new element of realism.
+PS5 controllers have a haptic feedback feature that simulates the feeling of certain items that you touch in games.
+This gives them a whole new element of realism.

-- In addition to haptic feedback, the PS5 controllers feature adaptive triggers that can add extra tension when pulling a bow or a weapon trigger for even more realism.
+PS5 controllers also feature adaptive triggers that can add extra tension when pulling a bow or a weapon trigger.

-- The PS5 features a configurable installation feature that allows you to leave out some aspects of the game that you may not use to save space.
+The PS5 has a configurable installation feature that lets you leave out some aspects of a game that you may not use to save space.

-Best games on PS5 for families
+Best PS5 games on Amazon for families

 Sold by Amazon

-Play against your family in a wide range of carnival games like ski-ball, ring toss, free throws and more.
-See who can win the most tickets and get the biggest carnival prize in this fun minigame-themed party game.
+Play against your family in a wide range of carnival games such as ski-ball, ring toss, free throws and more.
+See who can win the most tickets and get the biggest carnival prize.

 Sold by Amazon

-Although this game doesn’t feature co-op mode, you’ll have a blast working with your family to solve intense puzzles inspired by the gorgeous landscapes of Iceland.
+This game doesn’t feature co-op, but you can work with your family to solve intense puzzles inspired by the gorgeous landscapes of Iceland.
 Play as an ordinary fox who meets a spirit guardian and ends up on the adventure of a lifetime.
-The lack of dialogue and narration gives the game an air of mystery that mixes nicely with the stunning visual elements.
+The lack of dialogue and narration gives the game an air of mystery that mixes nicely with the stunning visuals.

 Sold by Amazon

-In “KeyWe,” up to two players take on the role of kiwi birds that work in a post office.
-Using the Kiwis, you’ll have to sort mail, send messages and keep everything running smoothly.
-“KeyWe” is set to release in December but can be pre-ordered now.
+In KeyWe, up to two players take on the role of kiwi birds that work in a post office.
+Using the Kiwis, you have to sort mail, send messages and keep everything running smoothly.

 Sold by Amazon